hashstation/hashstation/INSTALL-Installer.md

 <a name="instdeb11"></a>
 ## Step-by-step: Install on Debian 11

-Open a **root** terminal, go to the directory with Fitcrack sources and proceed as follows.
+Open a **root** terminal, go to the directory with Hashstation sources and proceed as follows.

 ### Install and configure the MySQL server